danieljordan2/Loan-default-prediction/README.md

 Build a classification model to predict clients who are likely to default on their loan and give recommendations to the bank on the important features to consider while approving a loan.

 ## Data Dictionary
-The Home Equity dataset (HMEQ) contains baseline and loan performance information for recent home equity loans.
+The Home Equity dataset (HMEQ, source: Kaggle.com) contains baseline and loan performance information for recent home equity loans.
 The target (BAD) is a binary variable that indicates whether an applicant has ultimately defaulted or has been severely delinquent.
 There are 12 input variables registered for each applicant.

 ● BAD: 1 = Client defaulted on loan, 0 = loan repaid